Ultimate Providence Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

-The abbreviation BRRRR is a description of a long-term rental plan — Buy, Rehab, Rent, Refinance, Repeat.
-When you intend to expand your investments, the BRRRR is a good strategy to follow.
-A crucial part of this plan is to be able to obtain a “cash-out” refinance.
+The acronym BRRRR is a description of a long-term rental plan — Buy, Rehab, Rent, Refinance, Repeat.
+BRRRR is a system for repeated expansion.
+A crucial part of this plan is to be able to obtain a “cash-out” mortgage refinance.

-The After Repair Value (ARV) of the investment property needs to equal more than the complete purchase and rehab costs.
-Next, you take the value you created from the property in a “cash-out” refinance.
-You use that cash to acquire an additional home and the procedure starts anew.
-You buy more and more properties and continually grow your rental revenues.
+When you have finished rehabbing the rental, its value should be higher than your combined purchase and rehab expenses.
+After that, you take the equity you generated from the investment property in a “cash-out” mortgage refinance.
+You employ that capital to get another house and the procedure begins again.
+You buy more and more rental homes and constantly grow your rental revenues.

 Factors to Consider